 - Providing effective written and verbal feedback to children. - Actively involving children in their own learning e.g use of chilli peppers. - Adjusting teaching to take account of the results of assessment. - Recognising the profound influence assessment has on the motivation and self-esteem of children, both of which are crucial to learning. - Considering the need for children to be able to assess themselves and to understand how to improve. - Pupils' learning is assessed by the class teacher at the end of each term using our internal, iTrack tracking system.
 In key stages 1 and 2, pupils are attributed a statement describing whether their understanding is commencing, developing, secure, advanced or deep in terms of age related expectations.
 Both attainment and progress are monitored through Pupil Progress Review Meetings, lesson observations, drop-ins, work and planning scrutinies, internal moderation, consortium moderation, pupil interviews, Learning Detective observations. - The Executive Head teacher and Associate Head teachers will set targets annually using FFT for the future development of each pupil in Reading, Writing, GPS, Mathematics and Science.
 This information will be used to support the grouping of pupils for each of these areas, and also to inform the planning for each of these groups. - Work will be marked according to the Feedback Policy and these judgements will, wherever possible, be shared with the pupil. - The views of the child and the parents will be sought through meetings during the Autumn Term and Spring Term.
 Copies of these records will be available to parents on request. - Reception, Year 1 phonics, Year 2 and Year 6 pupils will be assessed by their teacher for Statutory Teacher Assessment and years 2 and 6 will be entered for SATs according to the Education Act within the timetable laid down by DfE.
-The results of these Assessments will be reported to the local authority, DfE and the parents, as defined by the Education Act. - The Reception Baseline Assessment became statutory in schools in September 2021.
-It is an activity based assessment of pupils' starting points in language, communication and literacy, and mathematics.
-The RBA is a short, task-based assessment.
-It is not used to label or track individual pupils.
-Schools are required to carry out the assessment within the first 6 weeks of pupils starting reception.
-No numerical score is shared and the data will only be used at the end of year 6 to form the school-level progress measure.
-However, teachers will receive a series of short, narrative statements that tell them how their pupils performed in the assessment.
-These can be used to inform teaching within the first term.
-The assessment will enable us to create school-level progress measures for primary schools which show the progress pupils make from reception until the end of key stage 2 (KS2).
-These measures will be published by the DfE for all-through primaries in the summer of 2028 for the first time.
-This will be when those pupils who entered reception in the academic year 2021 to 2022 reach the end of KS2.
+The results of these Assessments will be reported to the local authority, DfE and the parents, as defined by the Education Act. - Performance data (baseline assessment, tests, end of key stage statutory assessments, and other records and assessments) will be analysed by the SLT (Senior Leadership Team) in order to set targets in English, Mathematics and Science and to see which aspects of subjects need improvement. - Individual pupil performance as well as that of groups of pupils (eg. Pupil Premium, girls, boys, ethnic minorities children, children with special Educational Needs, gifted and talented children and those on FSM) will be monitored and measures put in to place to speedily close any attainment/achievement gaps.

-- Performance data (baseline assessment, tests, end of key stage statutory assessments, and other records and assessments) will be analysed by the SLT (Senior Leadership Team) in order to set targets in English, Mathematics and Science and to see which aspects of subjects need improvement. - Individual pupil performance as well as that of groups of pupils (eg. Pupil Premium, girls, boys, ethnic minorities children, children with special Educational Needs, gifted and talented children and those on FSM) will be monitored and measures put in to place to speedily close any attainment/achievement gaps. - The school will use data in the annual Inspection Data Summary Report Report (IDSR) and Analyse School Performance (ASP) to compare the school's performance against that of other schools nationally.
+- The school will use data in the annual Inspection Data Summary Report Report (IDSR) and Analyse School Performance (ASP) to compare the school's performance against that of other schools nationally.
 The school's present performance will also be reviewed against past performance. - EYFS: In the Early Years, Learning Journals are used to collect evidence and track progress using developmental month bands.
 All children will be assessed within 6 weeks' of their arrival in school.